-Table 4: Routine Operations
+Table 5: Routine Operations

-Note: The system administrator role is an IT role, not an eScreening program role.

 Administrative Procedures

 System Start-up

 The system does not require any regular manual start-up procedures.
 The database and application servers are both implemented as Windows services that automatically start with Windows, and it is unlikely that either service will fail under normal conditions.
 The services are listed below: